trevoedwards/Default-Dark-Mode-Extended/README.md

 This pack was inspired by and intended to be used alongside nebuIr's [Default Dark Mode](https://www.curseforge.com/minecraft/texture-packs/default-dark-mode) resource pack.
 All credit for color pallet and design goes to [nebuIr](https://legacy.curseforge.com/members/nebulr/projects).

-This pack was created for Minecraft 1.12.2, but can likely be used on other versions. **Your mileage may vary**.
+It was created for Minecraft 1.12.2, but can likely be used on other versions. **Your mileage may vary**.
 <br>